hemanthinflecto/dicom-viewer/README.md

 1. Open your browser and navigate to `http://localhost:3000`
 2. Click "Upload Scan" and select a DICOM (.dcm) file
 3. The image will be displayed in the DICOM viewer
-4. Click "Analyze Current Slice" to get AI-powered insights
+4. Click "Analyze Current Slice" in the Perplexity AI panel to get AI-generated insights
-5. View the analysis results in the left panel
+5. View the description, diagnostic considerations, and disclaimers in the left panel

 ## 📁 Project Structure